 - Visual Profiler fails to generate events or counter information.
 There are several reasons due to which Visual Profiler may fail to gather counter information: - 1.
 If more than one tool is trying to access the GPU.
 To fix this issue please make sure only one tool is using the GPU at any given point.
-Tools include the CUDA command line profiler, Parallel NSight Analysis Tools and Graphics Tools, and
+Tools include the CUDA command line profiler, Parallel NSight Analysis Tools and Graphics Tools, and applications that use either CUPTI or PerfKit API (NVPM) to read counter values.

-- data may be lost.
-Similarly for OpenCL apps the OpenCL resources like the contexts, events should be freed before the app terminates. - Counters gld_incoherent and gst_incoherent always return zero on GPUs with compute capability (SM type) 1.3.
-A value of zero doesn't mean that all load/ stores are 100% coalesced. - ▶ Use Visual Profiler version 4.1 onwards with driver version 285 (or later).
+- Counters gld\incoherent and gst\incoherent always return zero on GPUs with compute capability (SM type) 1.3.
+A value of zero doesn't mean that all load/ stores are 100% coalesced. - Use Visual Profiler version 4.1 onwards with driver version 285 (or later).
 Due to compatibility issues with profile counters, Visual Profiler 4.0 (or earlier) must not be used with driver version 285 (or later).